 Types Of Digital Signal Processor

-In the days of analogue recording studios, sound processing was roughly split between two types: Time-Based Processing and Dynamic Processing.
+In the days of analog recording studios, sound processing was roughly split between two types: Time-Based Processing and Dynamic Processing.
 Digital recording has adopted this precedent and the methodology that goes with it.

 Time-Based Digital Signal Processing